Can a mouthpiece treat sleep apnea?

 Sleep apnea is a condition in which breathing repeatedly stops and starts during sleep.
 The most common form — obstructive sleep apnea (OSA) — occurs when the throat muscles relax during sleep and the soft tissue partially or fully collapses, blocking the airway.

 Each obstruction is an apnea event.
-Depending on severity, a person with OSA may experience dozens or hundreds of these events per night — each causing a partial arousal as the brain detects low oxygen and triggers resumed breathing.
+Depending on severity, a person with OSA may experience dozens or hundreds of these per night.
+Each causes a partial arousal — often too brief to remember — as the brain detects low oxygen and triggers breathing to resume.

 | Severity | AHI | Description |